sdtemple/how-to-use-ai/README.md

 ### Favorite hot-keys

+Many of the hot-keys are said for a Windows OS user.
+If you are a Macintosh OS user, you may replace "Ctrl" with "Command".
+When in doubt, use a simple AI search to find the translation from Windows to Macintosh.

 - Click `Tab` to auto-complete some suggested code.
 You will see the suggested code pop up.
 - Click `Esc` to reject the suggested code.
 - Click `Ctrl + \`` to enter the Terminal window.
 - Click `Ctrl + I` to ask for the chatbot in-line.
 This is where you could ask the AI for some specific code to be written.
 - Click `Ctrl + Alt + I` to engage with the chatbot in a pop-up/side window.
 This is where you could have a conversation with the AI.
+- Click `Ctrl + /` to uncomment entire code blocks.
 - `Ctrl + Shift + P` to select certain actions/tools in VS code
 - `Ctrl + A` to grab everything in a file
 - `Ctrl + X` to cut (move lines elsewhere) instead of copy